 Usually, the insurance company bears the cost of medical tests for term insurance plans.
 The company has a list of tied-up clinics wherein you can get yourself tested free of cost.
 However, if you undertake the medical tests in another clinic, you would have to bear the cost of such tests yourself.

-- If I have an unfavourable medical condition, would the policy be issued?
+2. If I have an unfavorable medical condition, would the policy be issued?

 In case of unfavourable findings in the medical report, the issuance of the policy depends on the insurance company.
 If the finding is not very severe, for instance you have a slightly high blood sugar level or hypertension, the policy can be issued after loading the premium.
 In other cases, the insurance company might limit the amount of sum assured that you might avail.
 However, if the medical reports are severely adverse, the policy would not be issued and would be rejected.